starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Code 3 crash with error: *Star Citizen process exited abnormally (code: 3) : Command failed*
 - You are likely missing 32bit drivers.
 See [32bit Drivers](#-32bit-drivers) below for more information
-- Additionally, explicitly set the Vulkan ICD loader in Lutris to either `Nvidia Proprietary` or `AMD RADV Open Source`
+- Additionally, explicitly set the DXVK device name
-  - Right click the game -> Configure -> System options -> Vulkan ICD loader
+  - identify device name using command `vulkaninfo --summary | grep deviceName`
+  - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`
-- If you are using the Flatpak Lutris, you may need to resync it with your system after installing the 32bit drivers.
+- If using the Flatpak Lutris, you may need to resync it with your system after installing the 32bit drivers.
 Run: `flatpak update`

 #### Game immediately crashes after clicking 'Launch'